FBAR for Digital Nomads: The $10K Penalty Risk

 Each path has different implications.
 The structural observation is not about which path to take — that requires professional guidance specific to your situation.

 The structural observation is this: Many digital nomads have FBAR exposure they don't know about.
 The exposure accumulates silently.
 And the cost of discovery is far higher than the cost of compliance.
+For nomads whose tax residency is already ambiguous across countries, FBAR obligations layer on top of an already complex position — a dynamic explored in what happens when two countries both claim you.

 What this means for your structure

 If you're a US person living abroad with any foreign financial accounts, FBAR is a structural characteristic of your situation — not an optional consideration.
+The tax residency guide maps how residency determination interacts with these reporting obligations.

 Visual: FBAR Reporting Decision Flow